 International Student Services: memphis.edu/iss/

-As the University makes the transition to the online learning environment, we remain committed to accessibility for students with disabilities.
-Disability Resources for Students and the Center for Teaching and Learning are providing resources and support for faculty as they strive to transform their courses and learn how to make those courses accessible to all students.
-Any student who anticipates a disability-related barrier to participation in online learning should contact Disability Resources for Students at 901.678.2880 or firstname.lastname@example.org.
-This will enable us prioritize support for the actual and immediate needs of students this semester.
+Disability Resources for Students and the Center for Teaching and Learning provide resources and support for faculty teaching online courses to ensure those courses are accessible to all students.
+Any student who has a disability-related barrier to participation in online learning should contact Disability Resources for Students at 901.678.2880 or firstname.lastname@example.org.

 Information regarding eCourseware student support is located on the Keep Learning website.
 The site also contains information about non-university resources that may be helpful to students during this time.
 The ITS Service Desk at 901.678.8888 is available for technical assistance.